 In the previous example, the CRM project implemented matching and deduplication for its own account.
 This may be considered as an implementation carried out as part of the customer data analytics process.

-Combining data with business process does not allow pooling data management capabilities and reuse them for other projects.
+Combining data with business process does not allow pooling data management capabilities and reusing them for other projects.
 This prevents the knowledge sharing and the emergence of a common enterprise language.
 Finally, combining data and processes does not break up the data management silos and does not facilitate the implementation of data governance.

 Data-centric architecture is a service-oriented architecture in which data management capabilities are pooled and offered as services called data services.
 As shown in the right part of the diagram below, a so-called data-centric SOA architecture introduces an additional abstraction layer.
 Consisting of data services, this layer allows all data consumers to benefit from the same services to know, search, access and use shared data.